Linearly Bounded Conjugator Property for Mapping Class Groups: L.B.C. property for finite order mapping classes

-\textbf{Case II.} On the other hand, if there is some $Y$ of type \eqref{eqBS1} such that $d_Y(\mu, f\mu) > \Delta$, then \lemref{lemFiniteOrder} implies is a multicurve.
-In this case, we let $\mu_O$ be a marking extension of $c$ relative to $\mu_I$, as in \defref{defMarkingExtension}.
-In particular, $c \subset \base(\mu_O)$.
-Set We finish the proof by verifying properties (P1) and (P2) for $\mu_O$ and $R_O$.
-Consider the following analyses. \begin{enumerate}
+\textbf{Case II.} Suppose there exists $Y$ with $d_Y(\mu, f\mu) > \Delta$ for some $Y \subset \s$ satisfying \eqref{eqBS1}.
+In this case, \lemref{lemFiniteOrder} implies that $Y$ and all its orbits under $f$ are pairwise disjoint.
+Consider the multicurve Let $\mu_O$ be a marking extension of $c$ relative to $\mu_I$, as in \defref{defMarkingExtension}.
+In particular, $c \subseteq \base(\mu_O)$.
+Set Consider the following properties for $\mu_O$ and $R_O$. \begin{enumerate}